The nature and origins of the low surface brightness outskirts of massive, central galaxies in Subaru HSC

 Using these stellar mass estimates and the measured {\it g} and {\it r} magnitudes, we constructed radial profiles of {\it g} - {\it r} colour and stellar mass surface density.
 We find that the colour profiles are in good agreement with the previous work of \citet{2012MNRAS.426.2300L}.
 We also find expected declining stellar mass surface density profiles in the inner regions of our sample, but a flattening of the stellar mass surface density profile in the outskirts beyond $\sim 3$ R$_{\mathrm{e}}$ ($\Sigma_* \sim 10^{7.5}$ M$_\odot$ kpc$^{-2}$), driven by the low surface brightness features we observe.
 We find slightly bluer {\it g} - {\it r} colour profiles for the younger comparison sample (0.1 mag difference) and similar behaviour in the stellar mass density surface profiles, namely a declining profile in the central regions with excesses in the outskirts (also with $\Sigma_* \sim 10^{7.5}$ M$_\odot$ kpc$^{-2}$).

-In order to compare to previous studies, \cite[cf.][]{2010ApJ...709.1018V}, we then stacked and normalised all images.
-We fitted profiles to these resulting combined galaxy images and repeated the above process.
-We also convolved them with a constructed PSF to investigate whether the PSF wings could make a significant difference to our profile, thereby accounting for the stellar mass surface densities at larger effective radii ($\gtrsim$ 2 R$_{\mathrm{e}}$).
-We find the colour profiles yielded by this process in good agreement with previous studies, finding that the stellar mass surface density profiles are smooth and declining at all R/R$_{\mathrm{e}}$, and that accounting for the wings of the PSF by manually constructing a full PSF has a minimal impact on the profiles, so the PSF wings are unlikely to drive the stellar mass surface densities observed at large radii in our original profiles.
+In order to compare to previous studies, \cite[cf.][]{2010ApJ...709.1018V}, we mean and median stacked and normalised all images of our galaxy sample, convolving the stacked images with a constructed PSF to investigate whether the PSF wings could make a significant difference to our profile, and thereby account for the stellar mass surface densities at larger effective radii ($\gtrsim$ 2 R$_{\mathrm{e}}$).
+We find the colour profiles yielded by this process in good agreement with previous studies for all of the median stacked galaxy and the PSF convolved mean and PSF convolved median stacked galaxies.
+We also find that the stellar mass surface density profiles are smooth and declining at all R/R$_{\mathrm{e}}$, with the PSF convolved mean stacked galaxy displaying stellar mass surface density values very similar values to previous studies (differences of 0.1 dex).
+We also find that accounting for the wings of the PSF by manually constructing a full PSF and convolving with the imaging data has a minimal impact on the profiles, so the PSF wings are unlikely to drive the stellar mass surface densities observed at large radii in our original profiles.